Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Experimental Details

+For our training procedure, the parameters differ only in the number of training epochs.
+As real-world scRNA-seq data mainly involves large numbers of cells, it typically will require more iterations for our model to converge.
+Increasing the number of training epochs has few adverse effect, allowing users to use a default of (500, 100, 500) epochs for larger datasets.
 For other hyper-parameters, we will then provide a guideline on their choices.
 In the pre-training phase, we first need to provide a suitable initialization for the velocity network and the growth network, which involves selecting the parameters $\lambda_m$ and $\lambda_d$ in $\mathcal{L}_{\text{Recons}} = \lambda_m \mathcal{L}_{\text{Mass}} + \lambda_d \mathcal{L}_{\text{OT}}$.
 We set $\lambda_d$ to 1 and $\lambda_m$ to 0.01 in order to encourage the transition to match the observed distribution while maintaining the unbalanced effect.
+We empirically found that lowering the mass loss weighting during pre-training improves distribution matching performance.
 Here we only adopt the local mass matching loss without restricting the exact number of cells in order to learn general growth patterns.
 Subsequently, we set $\lambda_m$ to zero to initialize the interaction network.
 By doing so, the interaction network can be stably trained in order to refine the variance of distributions.
 The parameter selections of pre-training procedure is summarized in \cref{tab:param_select}, where the arrow notation ($\rightarrow$) represents the adjustment of hyperparameters during two stages of our pre-training phase.

 During the training phase, as the four networks have been reasonably initialized, these networks can be trained together stably.
 We set $\lambda_m$ and $\lambda_d$ to 1, while adding the global mass matching term to encourage our growth network to match the exact number of cells at different time points. $\lambda_r$ in $\mathcal{L} = \mathcal{L}_{\text{Energy}} + \lambda_r \mathcal{L}_{\text{Recons}} + \lambda_f \mathcal{L}_{\text{FP}}$ is set to better match the distributions. $\lambda_f$ and $\lambda_w$ in $\mathcal{L}_{\text{FP}}$ are set to align the score network to match the density.
 The specific choices of these parameters are summarized in \cref{tab:param_select}.
 We utilize the set of parameters consistently across different datasets.